KPHarmon/database-workshop/README.md

 * Then, create a table to host our application's users.
 	* In our example, we assume that there is an incrementing 'id', 'username', and 'password' field.
 * That is all we need to do with our database.
 Now let's move onto the actual login application.
-* `cd` into the directory in which you downloaded index.php and login.php;
+* `cd` into the directory in which you downloaded 'index.php', 'login.php', and 'register.php';
-* Use the following command to start a web server hosted on localhost port 8000 'php -S localhost:8000`
+* Use the following command to start a web server hosted on localhost port 8000 `php -S localhost:8000`
-* To view your webpages, use an internet browser of your choice and type `localhost:8000` into the searchbar.
+* To view the webpages, use an internet browser of your choice and type `localhost:8000` into the searchbar.
 * Great start, but you will have to fill in some values in both the register.php file and the login.php value.
 They are denoted with < >.
 * After you fill in the necessary variables, give it a try!
 Register an account and then log in.
 If you are curious about what your database looks like as you add more users, simply use the `SELECT * FROM <tablename>;` command when connected to your database.
 * Tada!
 You have a functioning application.